The Fifth Sunday in Ordinary Time [B]

 The answer is: “you have.”
 Practically speaking, this is one of the hardest teachings of the Church.
 It’s a teaching that often derails a Christian’s efforts at spiritual direction.
 We might take it for granted that we are responsible for our actions.
 But if we look closely at our actions, we might be surprised how often we deceive ourselves.

 Like our first parents, Adam and Eve, there is a constant tendency within us to shift the blame.
 “Who ate the apple?
 Well, I did, but she made me do it.”
 We may not even shift the blame to another person, but rather to the circumstances in which we find ourselves in life.
-“If only I didn’t have to be around that person so much, I wouldn’t bother her,” or “only if I didn’t have to finish that work by next week, I would do a better job on it.”
+“If only I didn’t have to be around that person so much, I wouldn’t be so bothered by him,” or “if only if I didn’t have to finish that work by next week, I would do a better job on it.”